-The Frederick S. Pardee Management Library provides resources and services supporting the faculty and students of BU’s School of Management.
+The Frederick S. Pardee Management Library provides resources and services supporting the faculty and students of BU’s Questrom School of Business.
 Our facility is a study haven as well as home to an extensive collection of leading information resources of business, management, and related subjects.

 The Pickering Educational Resources Library (PERL) supports the School of Education’s faculty and students through research services and tools and an extensive (and growing) collection of print and electronic resources.

 The Theology Library encourages the pursuit of personal and academic research in all stages of life.
 The library maintains an open-doors policy to the public for in-house consultation of all its materials, without exception.

 The Science & Engineering Library supports the Astronomy, Biology, Chemistry, Computer Science, Earth & Environment, Mathematics & Statistics, and Physics Departments, the College of Engineering, and associated research labs and centers.

 The Stone Science Library brings together books, journals, atlases, maps, photographs, and more in support of the Archaeology, Geography, and Earth & Environment Departments, as well as the Center for Archaeological Studies, Center for Energy & Environmental Studies, Center for Remote Sensing, and Archaeological Institute of America.